flipbug/danielmilenkovic.ch/_posts/2022-04-02-fear-of-failure.md

     </div>
 </div>

 I realized what I needed wasn’t the right brush but patience and trust into myself.
-I decided to only use a single basic brush, since the brush doesn't really matter to be honest (Sinix did an excellent ["youtube video"](https://www.youtube.com/watch?v=-Nt9fa8jZUE) on that topic).
+I decided to only use a single basic brush, since the brush doesn't really matter to be honest (Sinix did an excellent [youtube video](https://www.youtube.com/watch?v=-Nt9fa8jZUE) on that topic).
 And so I kept on painting and each time I felt stuck or frustrated I changed the negative voice in my head with an encouraging one.

 {% include image.html url="/assets/images/leyendecker.png" description="Finished master study" %}